xveganxxxedgex/burrow_gardens/README.md

 ~~Create inventory state/logic~~

+~~Fix faster diagonal movement~~

 Move AI to group area once they've been friended

+Remove bunny collision with hero when going to target position

+Fix character image facing left for a split second when first moving down

+Add to bunny collect popover that the bunny is going to the group area so the player understands why they may leave the screen

+Maybe add a cute animation like a binky when a bunny is added to the group, to play before they head to the group tile

 When repopulating produce, need to ensure nothing is colliding with that position before placing it there (ensure food doesn't populate where an AI is)

+Add tree elements that lose produce when hero stomps while colliding with them

+Add logic to handle collision detection for trees or other non-block objects (how to handle collisions with visually blank areas in image/div)

+Add logic for produce falling from trees

+Add areas where hero has to jump

+Add logic to handle jump actions (move player up and over in the direction they're facing)

+Add house to map with collision detection on door area

+Create tile(s) for inside the house

+Create art and objects with collision for inside the house

+Add unit tests

 Create characters